-First of all Unity Facebook SDK will be imported in your project with the plugin.
-And most of facebook plugin functionality is a wrapper around Unity Facebook implementation.
+First of all, Unity Facebook SDK will be imported in your project with the plugin.
+And the majority of facebook plugin functionality is a wrapper around Unity Facebook implementation.

-It also mean that Unity Facebook SDK integrated with the plugin and has no conflicts, which makes you able to use it (if for some reason you do not like the way facebook stuff is implemented in this plugin).
+It also means that Unity Facebook SDK is integrated with the plugin and has no conflicts, which makes you be able to use it (if for some reason you do not like the way facebook stuff is implemented in this plugin).
 Or use function from Unity Facebook SDK.
-Like, for example, direct API call using FB.AP function.
+As, for example, direct API call using FB.AP function.

-What the difference between Unity SDK and Mobile Social Plugin?
+What is the difference between Unity SDK and Mobile Social Plugin?

 - Another workflow.

-- Few extra features based on Unity SDK like for example:
+- Few extra features based on Unity SDK, for example:

 - Posting screenshot in the the background

 - Few features are not available from Unity SDK, for example:

 - Platform Native Image Posting